Is Your Project in Trouble?

 Sporadic Issues Deep-Dive

 In real life, however, things could happen that inevitably result in significant deviations from the ideal approach: Development projects may start late, as key people continue to be very busy with preceding projects that determine the cashflow in the near future.
 Companies might enter an arena late, such that it is already full of competitors.
 Priorities of development projects may have to be changed, or project schedules may have to be compressed all of a sudden for a better alignment with actual market demands.
-Under all these circumstances, there is high pressure to quickly leave a significant footprint in the market, which at least means developing an early prototype that would impress customers and demonstrate to the world that these companies are determined to win in that market.
+In all these circumstances, there is a lot of pressure to quickly make a significant footprint in the market, which at least means developing an early prototype that will impress customers and demonstrate to the world that these companies are determined to win in this market.

 And how about the safety, precision, and robustness aspects, such as timing?
-Well, all of this is temporarily prioritized down, as these aspects are usually not considered to be important elements of an early prototype – while the rest of the world would assume that series production would start soon, just based on the existence of that exact same prototype.
-It is so tempting to sacrifice mid and long-term objectives for an advantage that could be realized right now.
-Thus, the disaster inevitably takes its course, and these systems have to be made safe, precise and robust in a late phase of the project, by tackling all these open issues one by one, which is definitely a marathon rather than a sprint.
-In most cases, the initial project time schedules have already been blown at this point in time.
+Well, all of this is temporarily prioritized down, as these aspects are usually not considered to be important elements of an early prototype – while the rest of the world would assume that series production will start soon, just based on the existence of that exact same prototype.
+Hence, the disaster inevitably runs its course as these systems have to be made safe, precise and robust late in the project by addressing all open issues individually and within the confines of a nearly frozen architecture.
+If the architecture is not designed to be robust, it will need to be adjusted during the implementation phase or workarounds will be used that make maintenance difficult.
+In many cases, the initial project time schedules are already blown at this point.

 Whatever the reasons are for a never-ending series of sporadic issues popping up on the way towards series production, we at INCHRON do not leave you alone.
 We developed a workshop concept called Sporadic Issues Deep-Dive that helps your team to identify the most effective way forward.
 More often than not, sporadic issues can be traced back to system timing issues, even if this might not be immediately apparent.

-- Problems in embedded real-time systems that seem to be related to (rare) coincidences of certain events, and / or
+- Problems that are caused by the (infrequent) coincidence of certain events, and / or

-- problems that appear to be related to sharing of hardware resources (processors, buses, memories) among different applications, and / or
+- Problems that are caused by sharing of hardware resources (processor, bus, memory) among different applications, and / or

-- fixes for such problems result in new issues that are very difficult to anticipate, whereas the new issues would likely fall into one of the categories listed above.
+- Bug fixes creating new problems that are very difficult to predict, whereas the new issues would likely fall into one of the categories listed above.